Are you sure your mitochondria are happy?

 It is a serious plumbing problem in our brain.

-Neuroinflammation causes it and leads to loss of brain function.
+We suffer from neuroinflammation and that leads to loss of brain function.

-When the aging brain is unable to drain away the protein sludge that accumulates over time, billions of neurons die.
+When the aging brain is unable to drain away the unnecessary protein that accumulates over time, billions of neurons die.

 The neuroinflammation fuels the build up of two very specific proteins that cause plaque in the brain, amyloid and tau.

-The cerebral cortex of the brain which is home to awareness, memory, language, and consciousness become non-functional.
+The cerebral cortex of our brain which is a center to our awareness, memory, language, and consciousness become non-functional.

-According to Dr. Rudy Tanzi, a key expert for Alzheimer’s disease, a professor of Neurology at Harvard University, we have to make a few things a habit to reduce the risk of Alzheimer’s.
+Dr. Rudy Tanzi, PhD, a key expert for Alzheimer’s disease and professor of Neurology at Harvard University says, “we have to make a few things a habit to reduce the risk of Alzheimer’s.

 First, we need enough sleep which is mental floss that clears out amyloid naturally from the brain.